my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

 >
 > "It's what is behind the camera that counts"

-While these are all very true statements, and meant with good intent, they can often be somewhat misleading. \
+While these are all very true statements, and meant with good intent they can set the new photographer up for failure, which they don't need early on.
+Enthusiasm is everything.\
 \
 For example,